Home

 Mellotrons used:

 Famlende Forsøk are a sort of sister band to The Smell of Incense, although they've been going for far longer, so maybe that should be the other way round.
-Either way, their releases have become few and far between, with Ars Transmutatoria being their sixth album in as many years, but their last for over a decade.
-It's a challenging, dissonant work, some of it barely 'music' in the usually accepted sense of the word, which isn't to denigrate it in any way.
-Distant, echoing voices, speaking Norwegian, assorted clangs and bongs (not that kind.
+1990's Ars Transmutatoria is a challenging, dissonant work, some of it barely 'music' in the usually accepted sense of the word, which isn't to denigrate it in any way.
+Distant, echoing voices, assorted clangs and bongs (not that kind.
 OK, maybe that kind) and near-tuneless keyboard and guitar parts combine to make an album quite unlike anything else I've heard.
 I don't know which of the project's three members plays the Mellotron, though I'm guessing Chrisph (can you pronounce that?), with a repeating string pattern in Belzebub I Amerika, although the strings in Dyret Fra Moskva sound like generic samples, particularly on the low notes.

 See: The Smell of Incense